appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

     ```js
     //replace the "Message content" with your actual message.
     //Set the Target as an Iframe widget.
-Replace "Iframe1" with the name of the Iframe widget
+Replace "Iframe1" with the name of the
-    //replace the "<Appsmith_hosted_url>" with the Appsmith domain
+    // Iframe widget, and "<Appsmith_hosted_url>" with the Appsmith domain
+    //highlight-next-line
     postWindowMessage("Message content", 'Iframe1', "<Appsmith_hosted_url>");
     ```